Silver-Scripters/scraper/README.md

 # scraper
-scrapes data from basketball-reference for use in datasets
+scrapes NBA game data for use in datasets